GUIDELINES FOR DRESS CODE

 ACCEPTABLE ITEMS OF DRESS

-- Men with shorts must wear either long socks or short socks, in plain white.
-Adornment with Golf Club monogrammed or brand name logos are permitted.
+- Men / Women with shorts / Skirts must wear either long socks or short socks.

 - Men’s shirts MUST be worn tucked in.